EllaSvete/reading-notes/06-Notes-js.md

 ## JS

+* JavaScript is prototype-based & single threaded

 * What is a programming language?
   * telling a computer what to do using features that computers have available to them.

+* Where does javascript run?
+  * in web browsers

+* The awuthor must include JS code in the html page that the user recieves.
+The JS code would run in the browser(aka the clinet side)

+* There are 3 major parts of what Javascript refers to
+   * The language itself
+   * The DOM API- how the language can interactwith various parts of a web page in the browser.
+   * The server API

+* Any text edutor can be used
+* You can either embed JS code directly inside of HTML file, or you can put a line in the HTML file that will include the external JS link.
+* alert function is the most simple way to interact with JS code running in the browser - rarely used but shows the function of Javascript
+* docuent.write function to change the content of the page - used to change what is shown
+*

 - HTML is content
 - css is look
 - Javascript is behavior